-King George Square is Brisbane’s premier public square located in front of Brisbane City Hall.
+King George Square is Brisbane’s premier public square located in front of Brisbane City Hall, Brisbane City.
 The square is home to a variety of events and activities and is available for hire.
 Council requires a permit for vehicle access for works in the square.
 Peaceful assemblies also require approval.

 What's on at King George Square

-Find out what's on at King George Square, including markets, games night and more.
+Find out what's on at King George Square, including markets, festivals and more.

-King George Square offers a range of spaces.
-These are suitable for corporate events, product launches, civic ceremonies, festivals, concerts and exhibitions.
+King George Square offers a range of spaces suitable for corporate events, product launches, civic ceremonies, festivals, concerts and exhibitions.

 You can book an event by contacting the City Hall venue operator, Epicure.

-Community groups can apply for assistance with hire costs by completing a City Hall and King George Square online application.
+Community groups can apply for assistance with hire costs by completing the City Hall and King George Square online application.
 Ensure you have received a quote from Epicure before completing this form.